convissor/ubuntu_laptop_installation/readme.md

     chmod 700 setup.sh
     ./setup.sh

-The last step of the setup script updates the kernel.
-If that's needed, it'll automatically reboot the computer.
-If for some reason the reboot isn't required, that's cool.
-Just log out from the administrator account.
+The last step of the setup script updates the kernel, if necessary.
+If that update is needed, the script will automatically reboot the computer.
+But if a reboot isn't required; just log out of the administrator account and use the "regular user" account the setup script had you create.

 Wireless